outdreamer/build-a-cure-1/docs/example_output/test_cases.md

 ### V. Kidney function

+- check all compounds for dosage & interactions given your health with your doctor to verify research interpretation

 - avoid:
 	- any artificial substances, which will get in your blood and may not get filtered out by your damaged filtration organs, which may cause structural damage & mutations leading to cancer